 - to grasp the limits and constraints on any expansion, given the current finitudes of population, skills and techniques, technology, culture, and institutions

 - As the table makes clear, a variation in G’ is much more significant that a variation in G”. … Inversely, when G” is 90% and G’ is really 10% but estimated to be 20% by over-zealous depreciation charges and by depressed wages, then a normative proportion of 9 is given a monetary distribution corresponding to a proportion of 4.5.
 The result is an overproduction or an insufficient purchasing power or a maldistribution (or whatever it is safe to call it, for superficial economists fancy the thing cannot exist) that generously slices off about half of existing economic activity.
 [CWL 21, 55 (for full explanation of “about half”)]

-- to grasp a) the deviations from a central tendency, for which the process has a systematic exigence, and the magnitudes of the stresses and strains, and b) the nature, magnitude, and significance of the restorative forces of recession or depression being generated
+- to grasp a) the deviations from the central tendency of a pure cycle, for which the process has a systematic exigence, and b) the nature, magnitude, and practical significance of the restorative forces of recession or depression being generated

 Jack London’s character could locate on a thermometer 75o below zero, but he did not grasp the significance of 75o below zero.
-He froze to death.
+He ventured into the cold and froze to death.
 [London, Jack, “To build a Fire”]

-By an explanatory arrangement of the NIPA the reader should be helped to see all in a single view, for to understand one functional flow – defined by its functional relation to other flows – is to grasp the entire system of flows.
+By an explanatory framework and formulation of Gross Domestic functional Flows supplanting Gross Domestic Product of the NIPA, the reader should be helped to see and understand all in a single view, for to understand one functional flow – defined by its functional relation to other flows – is to grasp the entire system of interconnected and interdependent flows.